xMedox/NeonEngine/README.md

 - Fixed the StaticPlaneCollider class
 - Fixed the setUpAxis method in the CharacterController class
 - Physics objects are now getting cleaned up
+- The Collider and the Constraint class are now abstract classes

 **Other:**
 - Renamed the setOrientation method in the SoundEngine class to setRotation